 Old Mutual maintains level 2 B-BBEE status

-Old Mutual has achieved level 2 status for the fourth consecutive year and has maintained it's position as one of the leaders in transformation in the financial sector by achieving several podium places with a Broad-Based Black Economic (B-BBEE) score of 94.54.
+Old Mutual has achieved level 2 status for the fifth consecutive year with a Broad-Based Black Economic (B-BBEE) score of 89.17.

 As a responsible business, Old Mutual's business strategy is closely aligned to the National Development Plan (NDP).
 Old Mutual takes the role of facilitating the economic inclusion of more South Africans and helping build a capable state very seriously.